yctest9296/Fishreadyes/README.md

 ## Known Issues

 - Modifying the [Temporary Code File](#tmpfile_en) during reading (unlikely) may cause display issues.
-Solution: Close the file, click the `Play Button` twice (start and stop the extension) to restore.
+Solution: Close the file, click the `Play Button` twice (stop and then start the extension) to restore.
 - Using Python scripts as template code may sometimes display "1 file to analysis" in the status bar, affecting the user experience (minor).
 This may be due to the pylance extension analyzing code changes.
 Solution: Temporarily disable pylance during reading.

+## This extension is only for study reference